-Amherst College invites applications for the position of chemical safety and regulatory compliance officer (CSRCO) position.
-Amherst College has profoundly transformed its student body in terms of socioeconomic status, ethnicity, and nationality, among other areas.
-Today, nearly one-quarter of Amherst's students are Pell Grant recipients; 45 percent of our studentsidentify as domestic students of color; and 10 percent of the students are international students.
+Amherst College invites applications for the position of chemical hygiene officer.
+Amherst has profoundly transformed its student body in terms of socioeconomic status, ethnicity, and nationality, among other areas.
+Today, nearly one-quarter of Amherst's students are Pell Grant recipients; 45 percent of our students identify as domestic students of color; and 10 percent of the students are international students.
 Our expectation is that the successful candidate will excel at working in a community that is broadly diverse with regard to race, ethnicity, socioeconomic status, gender, nationality, sexual orientation, and religion.

-The CSRCO will also provides training for faculty, staff, and students on hazardous materials handling and storage; hazardous waste handling, storage, and disposal; and best practices to minimize personal injury, health impairment, property loss, fines, and liability in the teaching and research laboratories.
-In the context of their work in their courses, the successful candidate will also offer training for faculty, staff, and teaching assistants on chemical safety, including the handling of hazardous chemicals and waste.
+The chemical hygiene officer provides training on hazardous materials handling and storage; hazardous waste handling, storage, and disposal; and best practices to minimize personal injury, health impairment, property loss, fines, and liability in the teaching and research laboratories.

-- Ph.D. in chemistry, biochemistry, or a related field
+- MS/MA in chemistry, biochemistry, or a related field

 - Three years of safety and regulatory compliance experience in a laboratory or industrial setting

 - Excellent written and verbal communication skills, including the ability to express ideas effectively thorough public speaking